sedovalx/openssl-scripts/README.md

 Email Address []:alexander.sedov@mail.com
 ```

-Then, enter a pass phrase of the parent intermediate certificate key to sign the client certificate.
+Then, enter the pass phrase of the parent certificate (interm-hub) key to sign the client certificate.

 ```bash
 Creation of the alexander_sedov certificate...